KSC-mygit/Udacity-DataScience-Nanodegree-Capstone/README.md

 Run ```! pip install --upgrade pip``` before running ```! pip install yfinance``` if ```yfinance``` is not installed in your environment.

 ## Getting Started
-1. Run all the in the code in the accompaning jupyter notebook until just before the **USER INTERFACE** section.
+1. Run all the in the code in the accompanying jupyter notebook until just before the **USER INTERFACE** section.
 This initializes all the classes, functions and objects required to proceed further.
 2. Follow the steps in the **USER INTERFACE** section of the jupyter notebook to supply the inputs needed to generate your prediction.
 The following will be requested for input:
     * list of tickers (a list of tickers from the S&P 500 is provided to pick examples from, if you do not already ones in mind)
     * the start date and end date of the training period of your choice based on available data from Yahoo Finance
-    * the number of days for the forcast interval
+    * the number of days for the forecast interval
     * and finally, the specific date you wish you generate a prediction for

-## Four different regression models were used as follows:
+## Five different regression models were used as follows:
     * Linear Regression
     * Kernel Ridge Regression
     * Stochastic Gradient Descent Linear Regression
     * Linear Support Vector Regression
+    * K-nearest neighbor Regression

 ## Prediction Process:
 The following steps will be followed:
 1. User inputs one or more ticker symbols
-2. Dowload the available historical stock price data from Yahoo Finance
+2. Download the available historical stock price data from Yahoo Finance
 3. User specifies the training period
 4. User specifies the forecast interval
 5. Train the 4 models indicate above and test them to determine the best one for each ticker - the one with the least root mean squared error (RMSE)
-6. User specifies the date the prediction should be generated for from a range of dates in the period that is subsequent to the training period specified in step.
+6. User specifies the date the prediction should be generated for from a range of dates in the period that is after the training period specified in step.
 3 above
 7. Generate a prediction and compute the error and absolute error relative to the actual observed price and display the results.

 ## Further Reference